Mt. Pisgah Lutheran Church: Interior

-The sanctuary's simple interior includes a large stained-glass window on the west wall that depicts Jesus Christ as the Good Shepherd.
-A Moeller Company pipe organ originally covered the apse; it was moved to the front of the sanctuary, behind the altar, in 1898 and relocated to the rear of the sanctuary during a later renovation to the church.
+The sanctuary's simple interior included a large stained-glass window on the west wall that depicted Jesus Christ as the Good Shepherd.
+A Moeller Organ Company pipe organ originally covered the apse; it was moved to the front of the sanctuary, behind the altar, in 1898 and relocated to the rear of the sanctuary during a later renovation to the church.

 During renovations made in 1915, the church's plain glass was replaced with stained glass and its electrical fixtures were replaced with gas fixtures.
 In addition, the second floor above the original chapel was remodeled to create classrooms and the ground beneath the sanctuary was excavated and concrete floor added to create space for classrooms and restrooms.
 A later renovation included the addition of a false ceiling in the sanctuary.
 In the 1970s the basement was repainted and the chapel was redecorated.

-Church mission and present-day use
+Church mission and later use

 When the church was active as a Lutheran congregation, it helped establish five other congregations in the city: Zion United Church of Christ (1841), Pleasant View Lutheran Church (1844), Gethsemane Lutheran Church (1921), Bethlehem Lutheran Church (1923), and First Latvian Church (1947).
 The Lutheran congregation also contributed to the development of the Lutheran church in Indiana.
 In 1920 the Lutheran convention that organized the Indiana Synod was held at the church and the first administrative offices of the Indiana-Kentucky Synod were housed there.

 The First Lutheran Church also provided outreach services and community development efforts.
 After World War II it sponsored Estonian immigrants to Indianapolis and at one time offered Estonian language religious services.
 The Indianapolis Near East Side Community Organization (NESCO) organized at the church building in 1970.

-The present-day facility, called The Sanctuary on Penn, is a for-profit, private event venue.
+The facility was last used for a for-profit, private event venue named The Sanctuary on Penn, until the fire on December 24, 2024, destroyed it.